digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-15.md

 * A new ITEA proposal called UPSIM including digital twins has informally been accepted for funding
 * Teaching curiculum paper and HUBCAP collaboration platform papers are now almost complete.

+#### Hugo Daniel Macedo
+* A new release of into-cps should be out soon containing the dependencies upgrades by Kristoffer and bug fixes.

 ## Sub-projects status